 According to industry reports, the growth rates in 2002 for procedures performed in physician offices was approximately 44% and in hospitals was approximately 6%.
 We believe this trend is driven by the desire of cardiologists to control their patients' diagnosis and treatment and to generate revenue that would otherwise be lost if the patient were referred to a hospital or imaging center.
 The mobile feature of our technology also provides us with a significant advantage in the delivery of nuclear cardiology imaging services.
 Through DIS, we offer FlexImaging, our mobile and comprehensive leasing service for physicians who wish to perform nuclear cardiology and nuclear medicine procedures in their offices, but do not have the patient volume, capital or personnel to justify purchasing an imaging system.
-DIS is currently offered in 17 states.
-Physicians enter into annual contracts for imaging services delivered on a per-day basis.
-Our annual lease contracts typically provide for one day of service per week.
-We sell our imaging systems to physician practices, outpatient clinics and hospitals primarily in the United States and have sold a limited number of imaging systems internationally.
+DIS is currently offered in 17 states and the District of Columbia.
+Physicians enter into annual contracts for imaging services, outpatient clinics and hospitals primarily in the United States and have sold a limited number of imaging systems internationally.
 Our product revenue consists of sales of our solid-state gamma cameras, custom designed chairs and accessories, such as printers, viewing workstations, connectivity and collimators and revenue from our maintenance contracts.

 In 2000, we sold our first solid-state gamma camera and launched our DIS business.
 From 2000 to 2003, our consolidated revenues grew from \$7.1 million to \$56.2 million, and were \$15.9 million for the three months ended March 31, 2004.
-DIS and product revenues accounted for 62.0% and 38.0%, respectively, of our consolidated revenues for the year ended December 31, 2003 and 65.6% and 34.4%, respectively, of our conolidated revenues for the three months ended March 31, 2004.
+DIS and product revenues accounted for 62.0% and 38.0%, respectively, of our consolidated revenues for the year ended December 31, 2003 and 65.6% and 34.4%, respectively, of our consolidated revenues for the three months ended March 31, 2004.
 Given the recurring contractual revenue stream from our DIS business and our strategy to continue to expand the number of areas where we offer DIS services, we expect DIS revenue to continue to grow at a higher rate than product revenue and to continue to represent a large percentage of consolidated revenues.
 We attribute the overall growth of our business to geographical expansion, increased market penetration, awareness and acceptance, and the shift in the delivery of nuclear cardiology imaging procedures from hospitals to physician offices.